Sushant-07/Mini-Paint/README.md

 ~ Mini-Paint
-  A programmable code to mimic the functioning and the processes of the MS-Paint.
+  A programmable code to mimic the functioning and the processes of MS-Paint.